All blog posts

 Employees also have a lot of freedom to choose where they work from.
 They may work from a hub but also work from home if they want to?

-The only thing we cannot yet offer is working from abroad.
-That has to do with regulations.
-We don't register where you are.
-People do have to declare their desk because we have to have enough space.
-We assume you come to the office an average of two days a week over a whole year.
-So that could be that you don't come for three weeks and then one week you do come for example.
+The only thing we can't offer yet is working from abroad.
+That's due to regulations.
+We don't register your location.
+People do have to indicate their desk because we need enough space.
+We assume you come to the office an average of two days a week over a year.
+So, you might not come in for three weeks and then come in for one, for example.
 But we don't measure it.
-The important thing is that you agree as a team.
-For example payroll, that's agreed, they work in the office every Wednesday.
+The most important thing is that you agree as a team.
+For example, payroll, that's agreed; they work in the office every Wednesday.

-When Covid broke out, we were afraid we wouldn't see people anymore.
-Then I thought: you may step into our Arvesta way of working.
-As a boss, you get leadership training, how to do remote leadership.
-And the people who step in, the employees, have to take a little course in ergonomics.
-They then get home, garden and kitchen tips.
-I don't want everybody to come back to the office with backaches and headaches.
-There is also a program that people can purchase their equipment, such as an office chair, at a discount.
+When Covid broke out, we were worried we wouldn't see people anymore.
+Then I thought: you can embrace our Arvesta way of working.
+As a boss, you get leadership training on how to practice leadership remotely.
+And the people who join, the employees, have to take a short ergonomics course.
+They'll receive practical tips.
+I don't want everyone returning to the office with back pain and headaches.
+There's also a program where people can purchase equipment, such as an office chair, at a discount.

 Request a free quote